CoMakery/comakery-app/README.md

 ## Get Involved

-We will be using CoMakery to build CoMakery.
-More updates on this soon!
-If you are interested join CoMakery and follow the [CoMakery MetaProject](https://www.comakery.com/projects/2).
+We will be using CoMakery to build CoMakery!

+Here's where you can connect with the community:
+* Join CoMakery and hit the follow button on the [CoMakery MetaProject](https://www.comakery.com/projects/2)
+* Create a GitHub issue or comment on one

 # Installation